- Elections Overview

-- Election of two Councilmembers for four-year terms, Districts 2 & 4
+The election consisted of two Councilmembers running for four-year terms for Districts 1 & 3.

 Vote by Mail - All Napa County Voters